Medicaid Nurse Aide | BCTC

 4. For those nurse aides employed in health care facilities that may be exempt from OBRA nurse aide testing and training requirements, it is recommended that they meet all qualifications of the OBRA regulations prior to enrolling in the medication aide class.

-The background check must be completed prior the first day of the clinical.
+The background check must be completed prior to the first day of the clinical.
 The student is responsible for any fees associated with obtaining the background check.
 The clinical facility has the right to deny student clinical placement based on the results of their background check.
 Students not allowed to attend clinical cannot meet the requirements of the program.
-The following background check histories will disqualify an individual from participation in clinical rotations:

 • Felony convictions.